DocFX/symfony-website-checklist/README.md

 8. Add a `robots.txt` file inside the `public` directory.
 Use the one provided in this repository for a start.
 9. Add a `site.webmanifest` file inside the `public` directory.
 Use the one provided in this repository for a start.
 10. Enable it by adding this to your `base.html.twig` file: `<link rel="manifest" href="{{ asset('site.webmanifest') }}">`.
+11. Finally, you can start your project (locally) using:
+    - `symfony local:server:ca:install`
+    - `symfony server:start -d`
+    - `npm run watch`
+12. And you can prepare your assets for deployment using: `npm run build`.
+13. Configure your non-dev environments (this goes way beyond this project boundaries ^^).
+If your non-dev servers are Apache, you can use `composer require symfony/apache-pack`.
+14. Start writing PHPUnit tests under the `tests/` directory.
+You will need WAY less of them as long as your code passes PHP-Stan and Psalm maximum level scans.

 ## 10. Dockerize your project